adidas Terrex Agravic Ultra Review

 Matt

-Fit: (Slightly long and snug fit.
+Fit: B (Slightly long and snug fit.
 Adaptable midfoot with snug forefoot that adjusts with time.
 Stiff heel counter lower and secures heel without being obtrusive somehow.
 Good security and breathability, but might want thicker socks for cold weather.
 Laces do cut into ankle a bit)

-(Smooth forefoot with clunky heel.
+Performance: B (Smooth forefoot with clunky heel.
 This does slowly improve with time.
 Heavy ride that smooths out as the shoe breaks in.
 Extremely durable and can handle tough terrain.)

 Stability: A (Excellent use of sidewalls and forefoot boost location for midfoot and forefoot stability.)